Turner Mountain Ski Resort is a ski area located in the state of Montana in USA. The resort is in the town of Libby, MT.

-Turner Mountain is not a part of any nationwide lift pass system.
+Turner Mountain is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Turner Mountain Ski Resort.
+Unfortunately, none of those passes work with Turner Mountain Ski Resort.
+To purchase season passes, you'll need to visit Turner Mountain's website.

-Turner Mountain's slopes see on average 200 inches (79 cm) of snowfall a year.
-That is almost 16 feet a year!
+Turner Mountain's slopes see on average 200 inches (5.1 meters) of snowfall a year.
+That is almost 16 feet every year!

 Turner Mountain Ski Resort Elevation